jes-bro/nerfstudio/REPORT.md

 $ \
 Where $\sigma$ maps from a point in 3D euclidean space to a real number, representing density.

 In computer graphics, and specifically in the context of Neural Radiance Fields (NeRF), the "density of a medium at a point in space" refers to a conceptual representation of how much matter or light-interactive material is present at a specific point in a scene being modeled.
 This is not about physical density as measured in real-world units like kilograms per cubic meter, but rather a value that indicates how much light is blocked or scattered at that point, which is essential for simulating light transport in a scene.
+When a ray of light hits a place with a high volume density, it suggests that part is likely to be part of an object.
+If the volume density is low, it means there's probably not much there.

 ### Continuous Volumetric Functions